ntnu-arl/PX4-CBF/README.md

 ![Overview of the modified PX4 control cascade](resources/architecture.png)

+We also propose a [ROS implementation of the CBF](https://github.com/ntnu-arl/composite_cbf).

 ## Tested Hardware

 The proposed CBF safety filter was successfully compiled and tested on [PixRacer Pro](https://mrobotics.io/docs/pixracer-pro/) and [VOXL2 Mini](https://www.modalai.com/products/voxl-2-mini) Flight Controllers.